lee2998p/Embedded2/README.md

 $ git clone https://github.com/PurdueCAM2Project/Embedded2.git
 $ cd Embedded2
 ```
-2. The classiifier model (.pth file) can be found on [Drive](https://drive.google.com/drive/folders/1QfS7YiuCxK-K93dnEYIMoeHAU65Cs14n).
+2. The classifier model (.pth file) can be found on [Drive](https://drive.google.com/drive/folders/1QfS7YiuCxK-K93dnEYIMoeHAU65Cs14n).
 Download and place it in the ```Embedded2/src/jetson``` directory.
 3. There is a requirement.txt file with all the necessary dependencies.
 We, however, recommend using Conda for this project.
-Once you have conda installed, run the following command to setup the enviroment with necessary dependicies.
+Once you have conda installed, run the following command to setup the enviroment with necessary dependencies.
 ```shell
 $ conda env create -f environment.yml
 ```